-Furthermore, the $R^2$ assessment of the intention to collaborate, the intention to share knowledge, and innovation performance is above 0.50 as shown in Appendix 3, meaning that the construct's ability to explain the model is at a moderate level of prediction accuracy (Hair et al., 2011; Henseler et al., 2009).
-In addition, the $Q^2$ assessment, which aims to check the accuracy of the path model, can be accepted through the blindfolding procedure (Sarstedt et al., 2020).
-As presented in Appendix 3, all constructs produce values above 0.
+Furthermore, the R2 assessment of the intention to collaborate, the intention to share knowledge, and innovation performance is above 0.50 (Table 5), meaning that the construct's ability to explain the model is at a moderate level of prediction accuracy (Hair et al., 2011; Henseler et al., 2009).
+In addition, the Q2 assessment, which aims to check the accuracy of the path model, can be accepted through the blindfolding procedure (Sarstedt et al., 2017) (Appendix 4) because all constructs produce values above 0.